-An incident like the example above creates a gap in injustice in society's view because the panel of judges who decide and try a criminal case behave in a disgraceful manner and violate the code of ethics in the trial process.
+An incident like the example above creates a gap in injustice in society's view because the panel of judges who decide and try a criminal case behave disgracefully and violate the code of ethics in the trial process.
 So how can society accept this kind of decision?
-On the other hand, there are no articles in the Criminal Procedure Code or other statutory regulations that regulate this matter to date.
-So, to fill this legal vacuum, the panel of judges was guided by principles res judicata pro veritate habetur where the verdict is considered correct and must be implemented.
-If it is said that the previous verdict was res judicata, it means that the right claimed has been tried and can no longer be pursued between the same parties.
-Therefore, if the first-level verdict is deemed incorrect, it must be proven at the appeal or cassation level to prove that the first level assessment is wrong.
+On the other hand, no articles in the Criminal Procedure Code or other statutory regulations regulate this matter to date.
+So, to fill this legal vacuum, principles guided the panel of judges res judicata pro veritate habetur, where the verdict is considered correct and must be implemented.
+If it is said that the previous verdict was res judicata, it means that the proper claim has been tried and can no longer be pursued by the same parties.
+Therefore, if the first-level verdict is deemed incorrect, it must be proven at the appeal or cassation level to confirm that the first-level assessment is wrong.

 This research intends to discuss the importance of studying in depth and filling legal gaps regarding the relationship between ethics trial decisions handed down to judges who violate the code of ethics and criminal penalties allegations issued by the judge.
 This is intended to maintain basic legal values in society.
-As stated by Gustav Radbruch, the law that is enforced must include justice (philosophical), legal certainty (juridical), and benefits for society (sociological).
-So a judge can include these three enforcement components proportionally or in balance in their verdict.
+As stated by Gustav Radbruch, the law that is enforced must include justice (philosophical), legal certainty (juridical), and benefits for society (sociological).6 So, a judge can include these three enforcement components proportionally or in balance in their verdict.